agiledev-students-fall2024/4-final-project-trip-tease/README.md

 Once both servers are running, you can access the application by visiting `http://localhost:3000` for the frontend and `http://localhost:3002` for the backend.

+### How to use the application for testing purposes

+You can either sign up, and create a new user profile based on your own information.
+Or, you can use one of our premade accounts (with pre-populated fields) for testing.
+Here is a premade user you could use to test the application:

+* username: john_doe
+* password: password123

 ### Important Notes

 - The frontend is configured to proxy API requests to the backend server running on port 3002.
 This proxy configuration, specified in the `frontend/package.json` file, routes requests from the frontend at `http://localhost:3000` to the backend on `http://localhost:3002`.
 This setup helps handle API requests seamlessly without requiring additional CORS configurations.